Fitness

 You have seen them everywhere, those bright neon logos you can spot from across a parking lot.
 Franchise gyms have an unmistakable pull.
 Planet Fitness, Gold’s Gym, F45.
 Why?
 Because they spend big on marketing.
 Planet Fitness alone pumps a staggering quarter of a billion dollars annually into getting its name in front of you, sponsoring the New Year’s Eve ball drop, anyone?

 This recognition is one of the biggest selling points of a franchise.
-You are not just starting a gym; you are buying into a brand that’s already established in people’s minds.
+If you are going to open a gym franchise, you are not just starting a gym; you are buying into a brand that’s already established in people’s minds.
 You’ll have customers walking in on day one because they already know who you are.
 Add to that the pre-packaged systems and processes “business in a box,” as they say, and it starts to look like a pretty good deal.

 But here’s the catch: it’s expensive and restrictive, and it’s not the golden ticket to passive income, many assume.